clipperhouse/classicalrad.io/readme.md

 ## What is it?

-A distraction-free, web-based directory and player for classical radio stations.
+A distraction-free, web-based, mobile-friendly directory and player for classical radio stations.

 You can use it at [classicalrad.io](http://classicalrad.io).
 More of the rationale is [here](http://classicalrad.io).